UW-Macrostrat/gplates-reconstruct/README.md

 + In order to preserve original geometry types, polygons that span multiple plates are divided into multiple features, one for each plate.
 Thus if one polygon is provided and it sits on three plates, three features will be returned, one for each plate.
 + The Seton dataset used for 0-200MA includes seafloors, but the Wright dataset does not
 + Plates have a valid age range.
 Thus if a point is assigned to a plate with a valid age of 0-20MA, and it is reconstructed to 15 MA, a valid geometry will be returned.
 However, if it is reconstructed to 21 MA, a `null` geometry will be returned along with a `null` plateid.
-+ If a polygon is not entirely intersect a plate, the part that does will be rotated to the given age, but the part that does not will be returned with a `null` geometry.
++ If a polygon argument is not entirely contained by a plate, then the polygon argument is divided between the areas of the plates that it does intersect.
+If all intersecting portions of the polygon can be rotated to the specified age, then the rotations will occur independently for each segment of the original polygon.
+If one or more of the plates intersecting the polygon do not have rotations for the specified age, NULL values for that plate segment will be returned.

 ## Usage